-In all collaborations he leads Dutch conductor Otto Tausk energises those he works with earning him enthusiastic and critical acclaim.
-Since 2012 he has been Music Director of the Symphony Orchestra and Opera Theatre St Gallen.
+Whether on the concert platform or in the opera pit, Dutch conductor Otto Tausk energises those he works with earning him enthusiastic and critical acclaim.
+In 2017 Otto Tausk was appointed Music Director of the Vancouver Symphony Orchestra from 2018/19.
+He is also Music Director of the Opera Theatre and Tonhalle orchestra St Gallen.
 Otto Tausk is also a hugely respected musical personality in his native Holland, working with all its’ major orchestras and composers.
-The skill and knowledge imbued with the energy and charisma with which he conveys the music amongst his musicians is utterly infectious.
+The skill and knowledge imbued with the energy and charisma amongst his musicians is utterly infectious.

-Otto Tausk has recorded with the Concertgebouw Orchestra (Luc Braeways, Prokoffiev), Tonhalle Orchestra St Gallen (Korngold and Diepenbrock), BBC Scottish (Mendelssohn) and the Netherlands Radio Philharmonic Orchestra (Gavin Bryers) amongst others.
-For the cpo label in 2011 Hans Pfitzner’s enchanting Orchesterlieder, garnered considerable international praise, not least the Classica France’s “Choc du mois”.
+Otto Tausk has recorded with the Concertgebouw Orchestra (Luc Braeways, and an animated digital version of Prokofiev’s ‘Peter and the Wolf’), Tonhalle Orchestra St Gallen (Korngold and Diepenbrock), BBC Scottish (Mendelssohn) and the Netherlands Radio Philharmonic Orchestra (Gavin Bryers) amongst others.
+For the cpo label in 2011 Hans Pfitzner’s enchanting Orchesterlieder garnered international praise, not least the Classica France’s “Choc du mois”.